nickserv/danamccurdy.com/_posts/2021-11-21-letting-go.md

 A reason
 is only an excuse,
 an attempt to explain
-what is unexplainable.
+what can't be explained.

 In this moment,
 I give myself over
-to be a willing vessel
+as a willing vessel
 for whatever Life,
 moving through me,
 may choose